-For more information see Form IT-2105, Estimated Income Tax Payment Voucher for Individuals, and Form IT-2105-I, Instructions for Form IT-2105, or see Publication 94, New York State Tax Information - Should You Be Paying Estimated Tax in 2009?
+For more information see Form IT-2105, Estimated Income Tax Payment Voucher for Individuals, and Form IT-2105-I, Instructions for Form IT-2105, or see Publication 94, New York State Tax Information - Should You Be Paying Estimated Tax in 2010?

-Note: You can now make estimated tax payments, check your balance, and reconcile your estimated income tax account by using the Online Tax Center on the Tax Department Web site (www.nystax.gov).
+Note: You can now make estimated tax payments, check your balance, and reconcile your estimated income tax account by using the Online Tax Center on the Tax Department Web site.